Al Bithnah Fort: Rebellion

+In 1884, Hamad bin Abdullah took Bithnah Fort, taking control of the sole route from the interior to the Shamaliyah.
 Saqr bin Khalid chose not to act against the rebels, as indeed the Sultan Turki bin Said of Muscat elected not to offer them protection after they appealed to him to assume suzerainty over them.
 British advice to the Sultan was not to get embroiled in what would ultimately lead to an inevitable clash with Sharjah.
 Muscat stayed away and Saqr bin Khalid lost effective control over the whole of the east coast Al Qasimi possessions, from Dibba down to Kalba.
-Control over the coastal town and trading post of Khor Fakkan, which could only be approached by land via Fujairah or Dibba at the time, was lost by default.
+Control over the coastal trading town of Khor Fakkan, which could only be reached by land through Fujairah or Dibba at the time, was thereby lost.

-Holding the strategic asset of Al Bitnah Fort enabled Hamad bin Abdullah to refuse the Ruler of Sharjah at the time, Sheikh Saqr Bin Khalid Al Qasimi, access to send aid to the beleaguered headman of Kalba.
+Holding the strategic asset of Al Bithnah Fort enabled Hamad bin Abdullah to refuse the Ruler of Sharjah at the time, Sheikh Saqr Bin Khalid Al Qasimi, access to send aid to the beleaguered headman of Kalba.
 This event sealed the de facto independence of Fujairah which was not, however, recognised by the British until 1952.

 The dispute at Kalba flared up and each side gathered its backers.
 In April 1902, Saqr bin Khalid gathered a force of 250 mounted Bedouin to attack Fujairah, while Hamad bin Abdullah petitioned Dubai and Ajman as well as the Sultan of Muscat for their help.
 The British caught wind of the impending conflict and intervened, warning Muscat and Dubai to stand down.
 Attempting to mediate the dispute in Sharjah, the British Residency Agent found both Saqr bin Khalid protesting that he could not control his Bedouin and Hamad bin Abdullah refusing to recognise a safe pass to Sharjah as legitimate.

 In November, repenting of his conciliatory attitude, Saqr bin Khalid had two Fujairah men killed on their way to Ajman, escalating the conflict with Hamad bin Abdullah.
 The next month, the British Political Resident, Gaskin, travelled to Sharjah and then on to Fujairah in the RIMS Lawrence.
 Following two days of negotiations between the warring parties, the British gave up their attempt at intervention and left, cautioning both parties not to break the Maritime Peace.